 Low Rewards Rate

 The Blue Delta SkyMiles card offers just one mile per dollar spent on all purchases not at restaurants or with Delta Airlines.
-While this is pretty standard for travel cards — the Chase Sapphire Preferred has the same deal — other cash back cards may be more generous with rewards for everyday shopping.
+While this is pretty standard for travel cards, other cash back cards may be more generous with rewards for everyday shopping.
 The Wells Fargo Cash Wise Visa, for example, offers 1.5% back on all purchases.

 No Intro APR Rate